 - The age of your credit accounts

 Having at least one credit account that you’ve used for a few years may be seen as a positive sign in the eyes of a lender.
 This is because it shows another lender has trusted you for a long time.

 - How stable is your level of borrowing

 If your debt levels are going up and down dramatically, or if you’ve been applying for lots of credit in a short period of time, this may be taken as a sign that your financial position isn’t very stable.

-Read our article on the factors that affect your credit score to find out more.
+Read our article on theto find out more.

 That ex-partner with the string of missed payments, or the one who kept dipping into an unauthorised overdraft, could cause you problems in the long run.

-If he or she is still financially linked to you, because you have or used to share financial products, then their credit history could affect your ability to be accepted for a loan.
+If they are still financially linked to you because you share or used to share financial products, their credit history could affect your ability to be accepted for a loan.

-However, if you no longer have those financial connections then you can apply for a ‘notice of disassociation’ to show potential lenders that you are no longer connected to that person.
-You can do that by raising an enquiry.
+If you no longer have those financial connections then you can apply for a ‘notice of disassociation’ to show potential lenders that you're no longer connected to that person.
+You can do that by raising an.